ropensci-archive/roweb2/content/blog/2018-04-17-author-survey.md

 visibility for their package and some also enjoyed reflecting on the development process.

-### Upcoming improvements to onboarding
+#### Upcoming improvements to onboarding

-We’re grateful to all the authors and reviewers that took this survey.
+We're grateful to all the authors and reviewers that took this survey.
 The responses have helped us improve our workflow quite a bit and we are excited to roll out several improvements in the coming weeks to months.
 Here are a few things to look forward to: